harripd/H2MMpythonlib/README.md

 ## Project Desciption
 H2MM_C is a python extension module that implements the H<sup>2</sup>MM algorithm originally developed by [Pirchi et. al. J. Phys.
 Chem B. 2016, 120, 13065-12075](http://dx.doi.org/10.1371/journal.pone.0160716) in a highly efficent and multithreaded manner, along with functions for posterior analysis with the *Viterbi* algorithm.

-H2MM_C is also designed from the ground up to handle multiparameter models.
+H2MM_C is also designed from the ground up to handle multiparameter models, as in [Harris, P.D., Narducci, A., Gebhardt, C. et al. Multi-parameter photon-by-photon hidden Markov modeling.
+Nat Commun 13, 1000 (2022).]( https://doi.org/10.1038/s41467-022-28632-x).

 The API is intended to be user friendly, while still allowing for great flexibility.
 Suggestions are welcome for way to improve the code and interface.